fredgrott/MyAndroidStuff/README.md

 Why does multiplying a series of primes in order and addding one produce a slim sieve that produces primes always?

+Okay okay, I use my prime number hunting hobby to keep my deductive and inductive wrestling skills that I use for unit testing sharp.
+I am an engineer and you would expect such things from me, right?

 fred DOT grott AT gmail DOT com